nllz/IRTF-HRPC/draft-methodology.md

 See above

 ##### Accessibility
-Is your protocol optimized for low bandwith and high latency connections?
+Is your protocol optimized for low bandwidth and high latency connections?
 Could your protocol also be developed in a stateless manner?

 #### Right to equal protection